back Back to all guides

 Wi-Fi Internet Access & Remote Working

-With both basic and premium Wi-Fi tiers on offer, Virgin Voyages has become a popular remote working destination.
-This guide covers the costs, speed and availability.
+With multiple Wi-Fi tiers on offer, Virgin Voyages has options for everyone including workers.
+This guide covers the costs, speed & availability.

 A person working on a laptop and phone using Wi-Fi